top of page

 As of December 2024, there are two recorded wins for the blue dog; one done through an extremely rare glitch and the other done through intentional mix-maxing (Zelda Wiki, 2025)

-When confronted with the Real (sbam!), one should strive to furnish a space devoid of desire, guided by the rhythm of life-affirming (re-)creation.
-For nomadic subjects, this means (tentatively)4 actualising a virtual space where a new ‘self’ might reassemble into ‘someplace else’.
+When confronted with nihilism (sbam!), one should strive to furnish a space devoid of desire, guided by the rhythm of life-affirming (re-)creation.
+For nomadic subjects, this means (tentatively)4 actualising a virtual space where a new ‘self’ might re-assemble into ‘someplace else’.
 Protoacademic desire becomes revolutionary for a (proto)academic life long repressed: “it ain’t no fiction what I believe!”
 (Alec Empire, 2001).

 Protoacademic desire, seize the burrow of 3rd-century Industrial Society ‘academicness’, dig multiple entries and exits, and keep re-creating new enclaves – other-burrows whose rooms and landmarks are always on the move.
 For if “the executioner disappears without my reprisal, always on the verge of presence” (Uochi Toki, 2010b – translated by the authors) my direction’s undetected.

-Thus, the burrow becomes the норка, which is itself a burrow – but an Ohm Sweet Ohm (Kraftwerk, 1975), the electrical resistance against the denial of life affirmation, that which - for instance - seeks to unrestore control over the immigration system (Home Office, 2025).
+Thus, the burrow becomes the норка, which is itself a burrow - but also an Ohm Sweet Ohm (Kraftwerk, 1975): a form of electrical resistance against the denial of life affirmation; against that which seeks, for instance, to diminish some people's will to power through the immigration system (Home Office, 2025), office politics (Burton and Bowman, 2022), and other such mechanisms.
+“I can’t go on, I’ll go on” (Beckett, cited in Buchanan, 2026, p.
+121; see also Thoburn, 2003), says the war machine.

 We will not provide instructions on how to experience the норка.
 But we will tell you how we imagine it.
 Hopefully, you will not get the reference.
 Think of this as the bonus level in some video game.
 Bonus levels are usually hidden, concealed from the linear execution of the plot.
 You typically navigate through the matrix of the gameplay (i.e., the gaming experience) as imposed by algorithms and developers.
 However, they may have (more or less) intentionally left alternative (magical) objects or paths here and there – small anomalies that, often after repeating the game multiple times, could be discovered as difference.
 And when this happens, it is always a breakthrough – the new, the surprising other-world, opening up unexpected anti-main-plot side quests or outcomes enriching the ‘I’ of the game-player.